AharonGross1/Knn-Vector-Classification/README.md

-# VectorVision
+# VectorVision: Precise Vector Classification Software

-VectorVision is an advanced software solution designed to deliver precise vector classification using the K-Nearest Neighbors (KNN) algorithm.
-This powerful tool receives input from the client, specifying how and where to run the KNN algorithm for optimal performance.
+VectorVision stands as a sophisticated software solution meticulously crafted to deliver pinpoint vector classification using the K-Nearest Neighbors (KNN) algorithm.
+Empowering users with unparalleled precision, this potent tool seamlessly integrates client inputs to orchestrate the execution of the KNN algorithm, ensuring optimal performance and accuracy.

 ## Key Features

-- **Customizable K Parameter**: Users can input the value of 'k', representing the number of nearest classified vectors used to determine the classification of an unclassified vector.
-The value of 'k' must exceed the number of vectors in the classified dataset, ensuring accurate classification.
+- **Customizable K Parameter**: Users wield the power to customize the 'k' parameter, dictating the number of nearest classified vectors utilized to ascertain the classification of an unclassified vector.
+The 'k' value must surpass the count of vectors within the classified dataset, guaranteeing precise classification.
-- **Flexible Distance Metrics**: VectorVision supports a variety of distance calculation metrics to cater to different analytical needs.
-Users can choose from:
+- **Flexible Distance Metrics**: VectorVision offers a spectrum of distance calculation metrics, catering to diverse analytical requirements.
+Users can effortlessly select from a range of metrics, including:
   - Minkowski (MIN)
   - Euclidean (AUC)
   - Manhattan (MAN)